mrako/pluto/README.md

 # Pluto

-This is a main repository for the project 'Pluto'
+This is the main repository for the project 'Pluto'